-When I was a college senior, I accepted an internship offered by a large real estate appraisal firm.
-That was 54 years ago.
-I haven't been far from real estate and finance since then.
+When I was a college senior in 1963, I accepted an internship offered by a large real estate appraisal firm.
+That was 57 years ago.
+I haven't been far from real estate development and finance since then.

 For 25 years I was primarily a real estate development loan officer with three large nationwide lenders.
-I have also appraised real estate, built residential and commercial structures as a general contractor, and currently perform as a construction inspector and monitor funding disbursements for banks (type of audit).
+I have also appraised real estate, built residential and commercial structures as a general contractor, and currently perform as a construction inspector and audit funding disbursements for banks (type of inspection).
 Sometimes I consult with lenders regarding the "work out" of distressed loans.
+I have owned my own company since 1990.
 It's been a good gig.
 I enjoy the action.

 I served some time as a medic in the USAF.
 I was honorably discharged in October, 1969.
 I guess that makes me a Viet Nam era veteran.
 I did nothing heroic.
 However, I fly the American flag everyday.

-Been married to Donna for 53 years, had a boy and a girl, one a biologist, and the other a computer programmer.
+Been married to Donna for 55 years, had a boy and a girl, one a biologist, and the other a computer programmer.
 I have four delightful grandkids and two great grand sons, one on his way to becoming President of the USA.
-Been living in the same Rowlett house for 43 years.
-Some might call me "stable."
+Some might call me opinionated, but "stable."
+It's okay to have an opinion.
+This is the USA and that's what this blog site is all about.